-French photographer based in Strasbourg in France, I’m principaly specialized in macro, landscapes, and cityscapes, even if I authorize myself to explore any other domain.
+French photographer based in Strasbourg in France, I’m specialized principally in macro, landscapes, and cityscapes, even if I authorize myself to explore any other domain.
 My goal is to create pleasing and artistic pictures, using my creative world.

 Aside photography, I have always been passionated by broad nature : animals, plants, seaworld, etc. For many years now, I have been traveling quite a lot all around the world, and this is actually how I started photography.
 I love mixing trips and sports, and amazing experiences (Kilimandjaro climbing, Mont Blanc climbing, Everest Base Camp trek, diving with white sharks, etc.).

 Open to the world, I love learning in a general way, including foreign languages.
 I’m fluent in english, spanish, which is really useful in South America, and speak some italian too.

 When I started photography, just like the majority of people I guess, I was taking a lot of pictures, then less and less, and only a few now.
 It can seem contradictory but to me it is not, I think I have learnt to focus on quality rather than quantity, to think the picture before by caring about the composition and the capture time.
 Especially because I spend a lot of time with post-production for each picture.
 Regarding macro photography, I often start with a sketch done previously.
 Other times, it happens that I get an idea of compositing afterwards using one or more pictures I already have in my library.

 When I take pictures, I don’t intend to document, which means my goal is not to faithfully represent a scene or a creature, but to emphasis the subject allowing myself some creative liberty, either during the capture or later in post-production.
 I try to create a mood, a feeling.
 Therefore I should maybe not consider myself as photographer but as picture creator.